Risk adjustment program

 • A comprehensive health status for each patient

-• Accurate and complete International Classification of Diseases (ICD) coding for every patient, every time
+• Accurate and complete ICD coding for every patient, every time

 • Medical record documentation that is accurate, complete and timely to support ICD coding to the highest level of specificity for claim submission